yegor-sokolovskiy/jenkins-pipe-test/README.md

 ### init-script.sh

-File `init-script.sh` is needed in case, when you want to use local registry of docker images
+File `init-script.sh` is needed in case, when you want to use local registry of docker images.
+Run it first.
+Otherwise image goshazzz/slave-jenkins:latest from hub.docker.com will be use.